 </Project>

-The DSS_Authentication.cs and DSSAuthenticationCsdl.xml file are created in the project directory.
+The DSS_Authentication.cs and DSSAuthenticationCsdl.xml files are created in the project directory.

 3. Use the generated proxy classes

 Open the project file.
-The DSS_Authentication.cs and DSSAuthenticationCsdl.xml file are also added to the project.
+The DSS_Authentication.cs and DSSAuthenticationCsdl.xml files are also added to the project.
 The namespace of the generated proxy classes is DSSAuthentication, as specified in the -ns parameter.

 Therefore, use the using directory to import types defined in the DSSAuthentication namespaces.